-Let’s quickly analyze what kind of test we can perform in order to check the correct behavior of the repositories' methods.
+Let’s quickly analyze the kinds of tests we can perform in order to check the correct behavior of the repositories’ methods.

-If we wanted to create Unit Tests, then we'd have to mock several JPA components that Spring loads.
-Naturally, that would affect the functionality of the repository.
+If we want to create Unit Tests, then we have to mock several JPA components that Spring loads.
+Naturally, this would affect the functionality of the repository.
 Therefore, Unit Tests don't make much sense in this case.

 On the other hand, when we test Spring Data repositories, we usually want to verify that our queries retrieve the expected data from a database when running a SELECT operation.
 When executing UPDATE, DELETE, and INSERT operations, we want to verify that our queries get executed successfully, maintaining the consistent state of our database.

-Therefore, we need integration tests as the validation exceeds the bare Java code we actually develop.
+Consequently, we need integration tests, as the validation exceeds the bare Java code we actually develop.

 2.2.
 Auto-configured Data JPA Tests

 Spring Boot provides the @DataJpaTest annotation to test our repositories.
-By default, this annotation invokes several Spring Boot autoconfigurations that are used in our application.
+By default, this annotation invokes several Spring Boot auto-configurations that are used in our application.
 In this way, it closely replicates the real behavior of our application.
-Naturally, it allows us to customize these configurations if necessary as well.
+Of course, it also allows us to customize these configurations if necessary.

-Some of the features that @DataJpaTest provides to the tests are enabling the scanning of our @Entity classes and configuring the Spring Data JPA repositories.
-Additionally, it enables the logging of the database queries that are executed so that we can clearly see what's going on in the tests.
+Some of the features that @DataJpaTest provides for the tests include enabling the scanning of our @Entity classes, and configuring the Spring Data JPA repositories.
+Additionally, it enables the logging of the database queries that are executed, so that we can clearly see what's going on in the tests.

 Naturally, this annotation doesn't configure all the layers when setting up the application context.
 Instead, it configures only those that are suitable for data access tests.

 The data.sql initialization script is also executed for our tests, but we won't use these records in our test examples.
-Instead, we'll opt for a different approach using one more feature provided by the annotation we're analyzing here.
-We'll see this in detail in the next section.
+Instead, we'll opt for a different approach, using one more feature provided by the annotation we're analyzing here.
+We'll explore this in detail in the next section.